jigarius/drupal-migration-example/README.md

 Nothing fancy about the module file as such.
 It includes a basic project definition with certain dependencies on other modules.
 Though the _migrate_ module is in Drupal 8 core, we need most of these dependencies to enable / enhance migrations on the site:
 * **migrate**: Without the migrate module, we cannot migrate!
 * **migrate_plus**: Improves the core _migrate_ module by adding certain functionality like migration groups.
-Apart from that this module includes an example module which I referred to on various occations while writing this module.
+Apart from that this module includes an example module which I referred to on various occasions while writing this module.
 * **migrate_tools**: General-purpose drush commands and basic UI for managing migrations.
 * **migrate_source_csv**: The core _migrate_ module provides a basic framework for migrations, which does not include support for specific data sources.
 This module makes the _migrate_ module work with CSV data sources.
 There are other modules which provide support for other data sources like JSON, XML, etc.
 * **node**: We will be importing _academic programs_ as nodes.
 Thus, we need the _node_ module.